yesthatRiVin/KAM-wiki/Cardiac/Shockable-Rhythms.md

 1. Analyze rhythm & check for pulse
 1. Inject [lidocaine](/Pharmacy/IV-Medication.md#lidocaine) and administer another shock
 1. Analyze rhythm & check for pulse
-1. If still in V-Tac, administer epineprine every 2 minutes and continue shocking until change in status or ROSC
+1. If still in V-Tac, administer epinephrine every 2 minutes and continue shocking until change in status or ROSC

 ### Treating V-Fib

 1. Administer a shock using either the AED or AED-X
-1. Analyze rhythm & check for pulse
+2. Analyze rhythm & check for pulse
     - "Shock Advised": Continue to next step
     - "No Shock Advised" & No pulse: Begin treatment for [non shockable rhythms](/Cardiac/Non-Shockable-Rhythms.md#treating-non-shockable-rhythms)
     - "No Shock Advised" & Pulse: Cease treatment for Cardiac Arrest
     - If using an AED-X, instead check the EKG to make sure it is still V-Fib
-1. Inject [epinephrine](/Pharmacy/IM-Medication.md#epinephrine) and administer another shock
+3. Inject [epinephrine](/Pharmacy/IM-Medication.md#epinephrine) and administer another shock
-1. Analyze rhythm & check for pulse
+4. Analyze rhythm & check for pulse
-1. Inject [amiodarone](/Pharmacy/IV-Medication.md#amiodarone) and administer another shock
+5. Inject [amiodarone](/Pharmacy/IV-Medication.md#amiodarone) and administer another shock
-1. Analyze rhythm & check for pulse
+6. Analyze rhythm & check for pulse
-1. If still in V-Fib, administer epineprine every 2 minutes and continue shocking until change in status or ROSC.
+7. If still in V-Fib, administer epinephrine every 2 minutes and continue shocking until change in status or ROSC.